Stretching has always been an instinct.

 This is one of the most common reasons behind stretching.
 If you haven’t played with your dog in a while, they may do this to ask you.

 It’s their cute way of letting you know they want to play.
 This gesture is playful, and there’s no need to be warned.

 Dogs making this gesture to a random person could mean they’ve seen something interesting.
 They may bark a little while stretching to get your attention.

 Reason 2: Stretching Helps With Stiff Joints

 Dogs often stay still for an extended amount of time.
 For example, they might stretch a bit if they sit around you for a while.
 This helps with stiffness in their body.

 That’s why you may notice older dogs stretching more often.
 Due to aging, their bodies tend to get stiffer and need to stretch.

 Younger dogs, however, don’t need to stretch at all.
 They will even start stretching if they sit somewhere for hours.
 But it’s not that uncommon, either.

-If you see your dog stretch after getting up from a couch, there’s no concern.
+If your dog stretches after getting up from a couch, there’s no concern.
 It’s normal, and your dog is lovely.

 Have you ever seen your dog lick a pillow?
 Sometimes, they’ll do it just because they like doing it.